CSX in Kentucky

-- Maintains more than 5,730 public and private grade crossings
+- Maintains nearly 4,900 public and private grade crossings

-- Handled more than 1.7 million carloads of freight during 2012
+- Handled nearly 1.8 million carloads of freight on the state’s rail network

-- Throughout 2012, CSX reported nearly $200 million in compensation for employees**
+- Throughout 2013, CSX reported more than $189 million in compensation for employees**

-- In 2012, CSX invested more than $98 million in its Kentucky network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2013, CSX invested nearly $120 million in its Kentucky network.
+In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Kentucky include containerized consumer goods, coal, passenger vehicles, semi-finished steel and auto parts.
+Products shipped within Kentucky include coal, light trucks, containerized consumer goods, semi-finished steel and iron ore.